 While you don’t have to get professional legal representation, a lawyer can help you construct a defense and guide you through the court proceedings.

-You can find a lawyer who specializes in debt collection law through the National Association of Consumer Advocates or your local bar association, says Colin Mabrito, a partner with the Houston-based consumer law firm Joseph & Mabrito.
+You can find a lawyer who specializes in debt collection law through the National Association of Consumer Advocates or your local bar association, says Colin Mabrito, founder of the Houston-based consumer law practice The Mabrito Law Firm.

 Just because you’re sued by your credit card company doesn’t mean you should expect an automatic loss.

 The creditor must prove that you owe the money, says Erik Kardatzke, a credit card debt attorney in Coral Gables, Florida.

 For example, you may win if the creditor doesn’t have all of the records pertaining to your case, which is not uncommon particularly when you’re being sued by a company that bought your debt from a credit card issuer, Kardatzke adds.

 Third-party debt collectors are those that take over the debt collection from the original creditor.
 In 2018, more than 1 in 4 consumers – 28% – had at least one debt that a third-party debt collector was trying to collect on, according to the Consumer Financial Protection Bureau.

 Among the other reasons you might win your case: The statute of limitations is up for collecting on the debt in your state, the creditor failed to credit you for payments that were already made or you were only an authorized user on the account and not liable for the debt.